foundry-rs/starknet-foundry/docs/src/testing/using-cheatcodes.md

 # Using Cheatcodes

-When testing smart contracts, often there are parts of code that are dependent on specific blockchain state or are triggered on specific transaction properties.
+When testing smart contracts, often there are parts of code that are dependent on a specific blockchain state.
 Instead of trying to replicate these conditions in tests, you can emulate them using [cheatcodes](../appendix/cheatcodes.md).